ArunDevadoss/VotingMotionManager/README.md

 • The code must support a query to discover the current state of a motion.

+## Instructions

+To successfully complete the assignment, follow these instructions:

+	1. Write Java classes that meet all requirements.

+	2. Write JUnit tests to verify all requirements.

+	3. DO NOT write any UI code or service code, only domain code.

+	4. DO NOT write any persistence code or authentication code.

+	5. Avoid use of any framework or open source library other than JUnit.

+	6. Readability and maintainability of your code is key.

-## High level programme design:
+## High Level Programme Design:

 ## Domain Objects:

-  Motion

-  Voter
+  Motion  - Holds information about Motion(Motion Id, Motion State(PASSED/FAILED/TIED), Motion Status(CLOSED/OPENED) & Voter)

+  Voter  - Holds information about Voter and it's state (Yes/No)

-  MotionResult - When a motion is closed for voting, this can be returned.
+  MotionResult - When a motion is closed for voting, this object will provide the following information

+  	o whether the motion passed or failed

+  	o the number of yes and no votes

+  	o the time that voting opened and closed

+### Note: As I don't want to expose domain object Motion , converting domain object into MotionResult to provide motion information.

 ## VotingMotionManager:

+Has independent methods for the given scenarios/requirement and they are all tested using Junit(As per requirement)

-Methods to accomodate all the scenarios/rquirements for Motion Voting Programe.
+Methods to accomodate all the scenarios/rquirements for Motion Voting Programme.

   String getMotionState(final int motionId)